egydiopacheco/egydiopacheco.github.io/_posts/2021-07-14-General-Tips 2.md

 - Exercise 07:

   It is simple, but will demand time.
 You have to compose results of a command to other commands as arguments, using the pipeline operator ```|```.
-Think about a factory, every step will do a tiny thing, but in the you will have the whole product.
+Think about a factory, every step will do a tiny thing, but in the end you will have the whole product.
 Useful commands:

   - sed